hima-97/ECG-Arrhythmia-Classification/README.md

 #  Application Of Machine Learning For Single-Lead ECG-Based Arrhythmia Classification Via Smart Wearable Devices
-This repository contains a comprehensive machine learning project aimed at classifying heartbeats from single-lead ECG data, pivotal for smart wearable devices.
-It demonstrates an advanced application of machine learning algorithms in biomedical signal processing, highlighting my proficiency in both fields.
+This repository presents an intricate machine learning project focused on classifying heartbeats from single-lead ECG data, crucial in the domain of smart wearable devices.
+It showcases an advanced application of machine learning techniques in biomedical signal processing, underscoring my expertise in both areas.

-The project's core objective is to categorize three types of heartbeats: normal (N), supraventricular (S), and ventricular (V), using single-lead ECG signals.
-This classification is crucial for real-time cardiac monitoring in wearable technology.
-The project adopts a meticulous approach, encompassing data preprocessing, feature extraction, selection, and model evaluation, culminating in the implementation of a Random Forest classifier.
+The primary goal is to categorize three heartbeat types: normal (N), supraventricular (S), and ventricular (V) beats, using single-lead ECG signals.
+This classification is essential for real-time cardiac monitoring through wearable technology.
+The project embodies a detailed methodology, encompassing data preprocessing, feature extraction and selection, and the implementation and evaluation of a Random Forest classifier.

-A detailed of the project, including methodology, experiments, and results, is accessible [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/Himanshu%20Kumar%20-%20Application%20of%20Machine%20Learning%20for%20Single-Lead%20ECG-Based%20Arrhythmia%20Classification%20via%20Smart%20Wearable%20Devices.pdf)
+A comprehensive outline of the project, including methodologies, experiments, and results, is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/Himanshu%20Kumar%20-%20Application%20of%20Machine%20Learning%20for%20Single-Lead%20ECG-Based%20Arrhythmia%20Classification%20via%20Smart%20Wearable%20Devices.pdf)

 # Methodology
 The approach adopted in this project is methodical and comprehensive, starting from the preprocessing of raw ECG data to the deployment of a Random Forest classifier.